 Louis senior, it turns out, was a diamond prospector, who later set up a business in Hatton Garden, the historic centre for London’s jewellery trade.

-A photograph shows that Daniel strongly takes after his forebear.
+An old photograph shows that Daniel strongly takes after his forebear.

 Louis did well.
-In 1917, a trade directory lists him as one of the “Directors or Managers of the African Wholesale Jewellers”, a company valued at the equivalent of £500,000 in today’s money.
+In 1917, a historical trade directory lists him as one of the “Directors or Managers of the African Wholesale Jewellers”, a company valued at the equivalent of £500,000 in today’s money.

 Samuel followed his father into the jewellery trade.
 He married and the family moved to a large house in leafy Southend.